WHAT DID THE ANCIENT RABBIS KNOW?

 Of all the prayers, this is the one that more likely is explained by accumulated observation over generations.
 But nonetheless, the Talmud shows uncanny, perhaps divinely inspired, knowledge of fetal morphology which Western science doesn’t know until a millenium and a half later.

-5. Three-six months: “Please don’t let the fetus become nonviable” (don’t have a miscarriage)
+5. From 3 to 6 months: “Please don’t let the fetus become nonviable” (don’t have a miscarriage)

 This is an obvious anxiety that the mother or father would pray to avoid.
 Yet most miscarriages occur before the 8-12th week of pregnancy; that is, before three months.
 Why do the sages prescribe it for after the most dangerous period is over?